Here is an overview of some commonly used words and terms within the make-up, film, theatre, cosplay, prop making, haunt, and entertainment industry.

 The process of making skeletons, bones or skull props look more like a corpse by adding skin and muscle.

-The clothes a actor or performer is wearing in a movie or in a theatre performance.
+The clothes a actor or performer is wearing in a movie, on halloween or in a theatre performance.

 Thick makeup great for stage makeup, character makeup, cosplay and SFX.
 Great to highlight and shadow but also as a foundation.
 It can be applied directly to the skin without needing to be activated.